-Under Obamacare, women were granted more breastfeeding health insurance benefits.
-They’ll likely stay under new legislation.
+Under Obamacare (Affordable Care Act), women were granted more breastfeeding health insurance benefits.
+They’ll likely stay under the new legislation.
 Here’s what is and isn’t normally covered under your plan.

 Breast milk might be free, but good pumps don’t come cheap.
-Between the cost of bottles and milk storage bags to the tactical challenges of pumping at work, breastfeeding is more expensive than people think.
+Between the cost of bottles and milk storage bags, plus the tactical challenges of pumping at work, breastfeeding is more expensive than people think.
 There’s a lot that you probably don’t know about your breastfeeding health insurance benefits (if you even knew you had them).

 Breastfeeding: What’s Covered?
 What Must Be Paid for Out-Of-Pocket?

 It’s important for women to understand what, exactly, their health insurance plans are legally required to pay for when it comes to breastfeeding services and equipment.
 Barring exemptions for a small number of insurance plans which are “grandfathered-in,”1 health insurance companies are required under the Affordable Care Act (ACA), or Obamacare, to cover breastfeeding support and supplies without imposing cost-sharing measures such as deductibles, copayments, or coinsurance.

 More granular coverage details vary from plan to plan; new parents and parents-to-be are advised to contact their health insurance provider for clarification – the National Women’s Law Center (NWLC) offers a helpful guide outlining questions to ask.2 For instance, some health insurance plans will only reimburse women for the cost of a manual pump – rather than an electric pump (which is more efficient and less labor-intensive than the manual pump).
 And while breast pumps are usually covered in full by insurance, the ACA doesn’t specify what kind of pump has to be covered.3 Plus many plans don’t pay for the cost of other pumping supplies, such as nursing bras, bottles, and milk storage bags.